 Looking to make a super simple pom pom wreath DIY?
 These gorgeous handmade wreaths make quite the statement no matter if it’s in your home or on your door!

 There are hundreds of different types of pom pom wreaths you can make and for tons of different seasons.
-And I’ll be frank, as soon as I realized how easy it is to make pom poms, I wanted to make ALL the pom pom crafts!
+And I’ll be frank, as soon as I realized how easy it is to make pompoms, I wanted to make ALL the DIY colorful holiday pom pom crafts!

 I plan on using my wreath from fall through Christmas because the colors can easily go with both.

-Let’s talk about how to actually make a pom pom wreath.
+Let’s talk about how to actually make a DIY pom pom wreath.
 First up, the supplies!

 - Yarn in whatever colors you like!
-(I bought roughly 7 skeins of yarn from Michaels but have lots leftover)
+(I bought roughly 7 skeins of yarn and have a lot of leftover – get this from Amazon, Michaels, or any local craft store)

 - Pom Pom Makers